Section 11 and 175 Audit

 Staff from the WSCB including members from the Performance Committee are available to attend agencies forums and meetings to talk through the findings from individual audit reports and develop action plans.
 Performance Committee representatives will also have the opportunity to review any audits completed by agencies from their service area.
-The WSCB plan to retain the same template for the 2017 Section 11/175 audit to provide year on year comparison to standards.
+The WSCB plan to retain the same template for the next Section 11 audit (currently live) and the next Section 175 audit (live from March 2018) to provide year on year comparison to standards.
 This will also allow agencies to log in and update their information each year and to review and record their progress to actions set during the previous year.
 The WSCB plan to undertake thematic audits throughout the year using the virtual college as a vehicle to capture responses from agencies working with children in Wirral.
 The themes for audit will coincide with local and national awareness days and events planned throughout the year.

 How do I complete the audit?

 The safeguarding audits are completed using an online audit tool that is completely secure.
 The tool allows agencies to grade themselves against safeguarding standards and to identify areas for development and write an action plan to support future progress.